 Most of the campaigns featured in the project took place in areas which are now beset with political, religious and social unrest.
 The roots of many of the problems in the Middle East can be traced back to the First World War: the struggle for control of the Mesopotamian oil fields; the establishment of the state of Israel in Palestine; the rise of Muslim fundamentalism in areas formerly overseen by an Ottoman caliph within a tolerant Ottoman secular state; the arbitrary redrawing of borders on political, not social and ethnic lines, leading to displacement and repression.
 The recent increase in the number of refugees and asylum seekers fleeing to Europe puts this into a highly relevant contemporary perspective.

 Which campaigns took place away from the Western Front?

-The First World War covered the globe (see the full list of military engagements here), including naval and air action.
-This project covers the main campaigns involving British troops, because our project is based on research into the stories of the men and women (and animals!) who left Britain to serve far from home:
+The First World War covered the globe (see the full list of military engagements), including naval and air action.
+This project covered the main campaigns involving British troops and was based on research into the stories of the men and women (and animals!) who left Britain to serve far from home: